prebid/prebid-server-java/README.md

 ```bash
 mvn clean package --file extra/pom.xml
 ```
-For more information how to configure the server follow [documentation](docs/build.md).
+For more information how to build the server follow [documentation](docs/build.md).

 ## Configuration

-The source code includes minimal required configuration file `sample/prebid-config.yaml`.
+The source code includes an example configuration file `sample/prebid-config.yaml`.
 Also, check the account settings file `sample/sample-app-settings.yaml`.

 For more information how to configure the server follow [documentation](docs/config.md).
+There are many settings you'll want to consider such as which bidders you're going to enable, privacy defaults, admin endpoints, etc.

 ## Running